 Connie Tonsor, of Port Huron, Michigan, describes her fiancé, a former Air Force airplane mechanic, as someone who “looks totally normal” unless “you see the hard days.”
 She recalled one recent instance when it took him all day to cut the grass because he couldn’t concentrate on the task.
 “His mind goes into a tailspin,” said Connie, a teacher.
 Through Joey’s support, Connie has found a place that she’s hoping with work with to obtain a service dog for her fiancé, who spends a lot of hours by himself while she works.

 John Kinzinger, a Michigan Vietnam veteran who helped found Warriors and Caregivers United, is convinced that Joey’s quiet but persistent support has saved lives.
-John has been working with veterans for the past 30 years, since retiring from Ford Motor Company.
-He said the connection between helping spouses and caretakers and preventing suicide among veterans is underestimated.
+John has been working veterans for the past 30 years, since retiring from Ford Motor Company.
+He said the connection between helping spouses and caretakers and preventing suicide among veterans in underestimated.

 “When meeting with veterans groups, the word ‘suicide’ is never mentioned,” said John.
 “But it’s the big elephant in the room.